GeorgeHoneywood/final-year-project/README.md

 This is where I store all the code and reports for my Final Year Project.

-All of the reports, if not already compiled to `.pdf`, can be compiled with `latexmk -pdf main.tex` so long as you have a copy of TexLive.
+To render the reports to `.pdf`, use `latexmk -pdf main.tex`.
+This should work with any installation of TexLive.

 ## Repository structure

 ```
 ├── diary.md: my project dairy, updated regularly with my progress
-├── interim-report
 ├── plan: the inital plan for the project
 ├── proof-of-concepts: that I have written throughout the development process
 │   ├── 1-offline-html5: a simple demo of offline HTML5 capabilities